Slavi Trifonov: Political career

 In 2019 he set up the populist There Is Such a People (ITN) party, which has supported the 2020–2021 Bulgarian protests.
 The party participated in the April 2021 Bulgarian parliamentary election and ended up second, winning 17.4% of the popular vote, which amounts to 51 seats in the National Assembly.
 When no party was able to form a government, another parliamentary election was held in July 2021, at which ITN emerged as the strongest party, winning 23.8% of the vote and 65 parliamentary seats.
 Trifonov announced he would form a minority government.

 Stances on political and social issues

 Trifonov has been supportive of the introduction of more aspects of direct democracy in the Bulgarian political system.
-In March 2020, he donated 100,000 leva to go towards the salaries of the medical personnel in the Alexandrovska Hospital in Sofia who are battling the COVID-19 pandemic in Bulgaria, but has also been criticized for initially downplaying the extent of the pandemic and publicly opposing many of the pandemic control measures.
+In March 2020, he donated to go towards the salaries of the medical personnel in the Alexandrovska Hospital in Sofia who were battling the COVID-19 pandemic, but has also been criticized for initially downplaying the extent of the pandemic in the country and publicly opposing many of the pandemic control measures.
 In January 2021, a Trifonov statement comparing the government-imposed restrictions as a result of the emergency epidemiological situation to the Ottoman yoke attracted controversy.
 He has been opposed to open border policies and expressed concerns regarding the presence of refugees in Bulgaria from conflict hotspots in the Middle East.